Yang–Mills theory: Yang and Mills find the nuclear force gauge theory

-In 1953, in a private correspondence, Wolfgang Pauli formulated a six-dimensional theory of Einstein's field equations of general relativity, extending the five-dimensional theory of Kaluza, Klein, Fock and others to a higher-dimensional internal space.
-However, there is no evidence that Pauli developed the Lagrangian of a gauge field or the quantization of it.
-Because Pauli found that his theory "leads to some rather unphysical shadow particles", he refrained from publishing his results formally.
-Although Pauli did not publish his six-dimensional theory, he gave two talks about it in Zürich.
-Recent research shows that an extended Kaluza–Klein theory is in general not equivalent to Yang–Mills theory, as the former contains additional terms.
-Chen Ning Yang long considered the idea of non-abelian gauge theories.
-Only after meeting Robert Mills did he introduce the junior scientist to the idea and lay the key hypothesis that Mills would use to assist in creating a new theory.
-This eventually became the Yang–Mills theory, as Mills himself discussed:"During the academic year 1953-1954, Yang was a visitor to Brookhaven National Laboratory...I was at Brookhaven also...and was assigned to the same office as Yang.
-Yang, who has demonstrated on a number of occasions his generosity to physicists beginning their careers, told me about his idea of generalizing gauge invariance and we discussed it at some length...I was able to contribute something to the discussions, especially with regard to the quantization procedures, and to a small degree in working out the formalism; however, the key ideas were Yang's."
+Yang's core idea was to look for a conserved quantity in nuclear physics comparable to electric charge and use it to develop a corresponding gauge theory comparable to electrodynamics.
+He settled on conservation of isospin, a quantum number that distinguishes a neutron from a proton, but he made no progress on a theory.
+Taking a break from Princeton in the summer of 1953, Yang met a collaborator who could help: Robert Mills.
+As Mills himself describes:"During the academic year 1953–1954, Yang was a visitor to Brookhaven National Laboratory ...
+I was at Brookhaven also ... and was assigned to the same office as Yang.
+Yang, who has demonstrated on a number of occasions his generosity to physicists beginning their careers, told me about his idea of generalizing gauge invariance and we discussed it at some length ...
+I was able to contribute something to the discussions, especially with regard to the quantization procedures, and to a small degree in working out the formalism; however, the key ideas were Yang's."